Rinovi/Employee-Tracker/README.md

 ## Usage

 In order to use the application I would recommend to start by traversing into the index.js file.
 From there, start by opening the terminal and running 'npm i' to download all the dependencies.
 Next, run 'npm start' to initalize the port, as well as run the files within the DB folder.
 Next, you'll want to head over to the app.js file, and run 'node app.js'.
-This will initialize an inquirer prompt which offers the following actions:
+This will initialize an inquirer prompt which offers the following actions :

 * 'View all departments',
 * 'View all roles',